Table of Contents Hide

-The table tells us the total amount of area contained to the left side of any value of Z.
+The table shows the total area on the left side of any value of Z.

-The Top row and the first column corresponds to the Z value and all the numbers in the middle corresponds to the areas.
+The Top row and the first column correspond to the Z value and all the numbers in the middle correspond to the areas.

-We know that, = 0.05 for 95% confidence interval.
+We know that = 0.05 for a 95% confidence interval.
 The total area represents 1.
-Since 95% or 0.95 is the area in the middle and leftover area is the , we have to divide into two equal parts which will correspond to 0.025 area to the left and 0.025 area to the right.
+Since 95% or 0.95 is the area in the middle and the leftover area is the , we have to divide into two equal parts, which will correspond to 0.025 area to the left and 0.025 area to the right.

-This Z value tells us that 95% of the area lies with roughly 1.96 standard deviations of the mean.
+This Z value tells us that 95% of the area lies with roughly 1.96 standard deviations from the mean.

-Since the normal distribution is symmetrical distribution the corresponding value to the left of the curve will be -1.96.
+Since the normal distribution is symmetrical, the corresponding value to the left of the curve will be -1.96.

 A sample of 100 subjects was chosen to estimate the length of stay at a hospital.
-The sample mean was 4.5 days and the population standard deviation was known to be 1.2 days.
+The sample mean was 4.5 days and the population standard deviation was 1.2 days.

-- Calculate the 95% confidence interval for the population mean.
+- Calculate the 95% confidence interval for the population means.

 - What is the probability that the population means is greater than 4.73 days?

-Estimated value of mean from a sample size can be calculated usingand we know that Margin of Error and thus the formaula can be written as:
+and we know that Margin of Error and thus the formula can be written as: